Unraveling Gluon TMDs in $J/\psi$ and Pion production at the EIC

 \section{Introduction}

 Unraveling the three-dimensional structure of a hadron is a fundamental quest in hadron physics, which has attracted a lot of interest both theoretically and experimentally.
 The 3D tomography of a hadron is encoded in the transverse momentum-dependent parton distribution functions (TMD PDFs), in short TMDs \cite{Mulders:1995dh}.
 Generally, TMDs are non-perturbative functions, hence they have to be extracted from the experimental data which come from processes like semi-inclusive deep inelastic scattering (SIDIS) and Drell-Yan (DY) \cite{Boer:1997nt, Bacchetta:2006tn, Tangerman:1994eh, Arnold:2008kf}.
 Unlike collinear PDFs, TMDs depend both on the longitudinal momentum fraction of partons ($x_a$) and on their intrinsic transverse momentum ($k_{\perp a}$).
 Moreover, TMDs are process-dependent because their operator definition contains Wilson lines \cite{Mulders:2001pj}.
 The quark TMD operator requires a single Wilson line to ensure local gauge invariance, while two Wilson lines are needed for the gluon TMD operator.
 These Wilson lines encapsulate information about the processes under consideration, whether future-pointing (representing final-state interaction) or past-pointing (indicating initial-state interaction).
 Final-state interactions arise from the interaction between the proton remnant and final-state particles, whereas initial-state interactions involve the interaction between the proton remnant and initial-state partons.

-At the leading twist, there are eight quark and gluon TMDs.
-In recent years, significant attention has been drawn to certain TMDs, for instance, the Boer-Mulders function, $h_{1}^{\perp q}$ \cite{Mulders:2001pj}, and the Sivers function, $f_{1T}^{\perp q}$ \cite{Sivers:1989cc,Sivers:1990fh}.
-Similarly, efforts in both the experimental and theoretical realms have brought recognition to TMDs, particularly the quark Sivers function, as evidenced by studies such as \cite{ Anselmino:2016uie, Boglione:2018dqd, Bury:2021sue}.
-However, the understanding of gluon TMDs remains relatively limited.
-The linearly polarized gluon distribution was introduced in \cite{Mulders:2001pj}, followed by its calculation in a model presented in \cite{Meissner:2007}.
-The linearly polarized gluon distribution describes the linearly polarized gluons within an unpolarized proton.
-In particular, $h_{1}^{\perp g}$ is both time-reversal ($T$) and chiral-even, thus retaining non-zero values even in the absence of initial-state interactions or final-state interactions \cite{Mulders:2001pj}.
-Linearly polarized gluon TMD could be probed by studying $\cos2\phi$ azimuthal asymmetry.